FIWARE/tutorials.Entity-Relationships/README.md

 As you can see there are currently three additional property attributes present `location`, `maxCapacity` and `name`

-## Creating a one-to-many Relationship
+## Creación de una Relación de uno-a-muchos

 In databases, foreign keys are often used to designate a one-to-many relationship - for example every shelf is found in a single store and a single store can hold many shelving units.
 In order to remember this information we need to add an